Alexis Tsipras

 In January 2015, Tsipras led Syriza to victory in a snap legislative election, winning 149 out of 300 seats in the Hellenic Parliament and forming a coalition with the Independent Greeks.
-On 20 August 2015, seven months into his term as prime minister he lost his majority after intraparty defections, announced his resignation, and called for a snap election to take place the following month.
+On 20 August 2015, seven months into his term as prime minister he lost his majority after intraparty defections after the 2015 Greek bailout referendum, announced his resignation, and called for a snap election to take place the following month.
 In the September 2015 election that followed, Tsipras led Syriza to another victory, winning 145 out of 300 seats and re-forming the coalition with the Independent Greeks.
 As prime minister, he oversaw negotiations regarding the Greek government-debt crisis, initiated the Greek bailout referendum, responded to the European migrant crisis, and signed the Prespa agreement.
-In 2015, he was named by TIME magazine as one of the 100 most influential people globally. Τwo years later however, in 2017, according to the same magazine, he was on the list of the least popular (less than 40% approval rating) heads of government in the world.
+In 2015, he was named by Time as one of the 100 most influential people globally.
+By 2017, he was on the same magazine's list of the least popular (less than 40% approval rating) heads of government in the world.

-After the crushing double defeat of Syriza in both the May and the June 2023 snap elections, Alexis Tsipras decided to resign on 29 June 2023.
-In his resignation statement he stressed that SYRIZA has come full circle - that the party needs a profound renewal in order to be able to regain its credibility among citizens. “...It would be hypocritical of me to propose the need for a process of profound renewal and refoundation only with my words, if I do not serve it at the same time with my attitude...” he added.

-In 2025, he resigned from his post as Syriza MP through this move, he heralded the founding of a new political party.
+After the double defeat of Syriza in both the May and the June 2023 snap elections, Tsipras decided to resign on 29 June 2023.
+In his resignation statement, he stressed that Syriza had come full circle and that the party needs a profound renewal in order to be able to regain its credibility among citizens, stating: "It would be hypocritical of me to propose the need for a process of profound renewal and refoundation only with my words, if I do not serve it at the same time with my attitude..."
+In October 2025, he resigned from his post as Syriza MP, and through this move heralded the founding of a new political party.
+In November 2025, Gutenberg Publications published his political autobiography titled Ithaca.
+In May 2026, he founded the Greek Left Alliance political party.